 Degree Requirements for the Graduate Program

-- The M.A. examination (See below)
+- MA Exam (See below)

-- Writing and defense of a dissertation
+c.
+Writing and defense of the dissertation.

-For the Special Masters Degree:
+the Special Masters Degree:

 - A core requirement of six four-hour courses or seminars in philosophy of the student's choosing